mathu99/OneMap/README.md

 # OneMap
-Interactive digital map built for Investec
+Interactive digital map built for Investec using Angular, NodeJS and a MongoDB.

+The map uses custom tiles and LeafletJS (http://leafletjs.com/)